Our Learning Programme offers learning, music education and participatory workshops for Disabled children and young people in formal SEND settings.

 We work in Stockport and across Greater Manchester Boroughs

-We are able to offer inclusive music programmes for disabled people in learning settings across Bolton, Bury, Manchester, Oldham, Rochdale, Salford, Stockport, Tameside, Trafford and Wigan.
+We are able to offer inclusive music programmes for Disabled people in learning settings across Bolton, Bury, Manchester, Oldham, Rochdale, Salford, Stockport, Tameside, Trafford and Wigan.

 • Weekly group sessions